miyo6032/OOADSpr2019/README.md

 To make the python run, you need to install the abstract base class module (abc).
 Run "pip install Lib".

 Homework 2:
-Simply just execute this Java code and run the following command: java homeworkTwo.java
+Simply just execute this Java code by running the following command: java homeworkTwo.java